benschaf/gipfel-lerner/README.md

 The interactive Section is designed using a bento box layout, which is a modern and engaging way to present information.
 It allows users to quickly get an overview of the site's features and benefits.

 The landing page is designed to be simple and user-friendly, providing a quick overview of the site's purpose and functionality.
-It encourages users to explore the site further and get started with their waste management journey.
+It encourages users to explore the site further and get started with their learning journey.

 ![screenshot](documentation/feature-landing.png)